MFYDev/THUIARWeb/README.md

 ## View it locally

-You can run `hugo server` directly in the root dictionary.
+You can run `hugo server --cacheDir=/path/to/cache` directly in the root dictionary.
 Then open your browser and input http://localhost:1313, now you can view the whole website locally.

+If you are a Windows user, you can also edit the value of `--cacheDir` to the cache path in [view.bat](/view.bat).
+Then double click on it and you can view it locally.

 ## Generate deployment files

-Just run `hugo --baseUrl="https://thuiar.github.io"`, then the `public` folder is the deployment folder that you need.
+Just run `hugo --baseUrl="https://thuiar.github.io --cacheDir=/path/to/cache"`, then the `public` folder is the deployment folder that you need.

+If you are a Windows user, you can also edit the value of `--cacheDir` to the cache path in [generate.bat](/generate.bat).
+Then double click on it and you can build it locally.